jeffreyevans/rfUtilities/README.md

 Random Forests Model Selection, inference, fit and performance evaluation

 rfUtilities 2.2-0 (GitHub development release)
+- added ranger random forests implementation support

-# Available functions in rfUtilities 2.1-5 are:
+# Available functions in rfUtilities 2.2-0 are:

 		  accuracy - A function, called by the rf.crossValidation function or independently,
                          that provides validation statistics for binomial or regression models

 		  bivariate.partialDependence - Bivariate partial-dependency plot